Albania: Enso Albania-01/Lengarica

-In December 2019, CAO released its first monitoring report of IFC’s actions in response to the investigation.
-The monitoring report acknowledged disclosure by IFC of relevant information, including the 2011 ESIA for the project and regular updates on river flow monitoring, and the monitoring of these issues was thus closed.
-In relation to the project’s alignment with the National Park’s management plan, potential impacts on tourism, and related stakeholder engagement, IFC reported a number of actions initiated with the client, in particular initial steps in engaging with national and local authorities around these issues.
+In December 2019, CAO released a first monitoring report on IFC’s actions in response to the investigation.
+The monitoring report acknowledged that IFC disclosed relevant information, including the 2011 ESIA for the project and regular updates on river flow monitoring, and the monitoring of these issues was thus closed.
+Regarding the project’s alignment with the National Park’s management plan, potential impacts on tourism, and related stakeholder engagement, IFC reported a number of actions initiated with the client, in particular initial steps in engaging with national and local authorities around these issues.
 While acknowledging the progress made by the company as reported by IFC, in order to close this monitoring process with a satisfactory result, the monitoring report noted that IFC would be expected to provide the company with appropriate advice and assistance in relation to:

 (a) Its efforts to engage with national authorities, particularly in relation to the development of the National Park’s management plans and any related adjustments to the management of environmental and social impacts of the project; and

 (b) Engagement with stakeholders to effectively assess and address project impacts on tourism, including consultation with local authorities and tourism operators.